harveywilliams56/harveywilliams56.github.io/index.markdown

 More broadly I'm interested in the intersection of maths + physics + biology + computing.
 This website is an overview of some of the stuff I get up to.

-In a previous life, I spent a year as an intern in a software company and before that I worked as a mathematics teaching assistant supporting GCSE pupils.
+Previously I spent a year as an intern in a software company and before that I worked as a mathematics teaching assistant supporting GCSE pupils.

 My hobbies include film-photography, films and photography.
 I'm also a keen 5k runner.